hawkinsw/QoOID/draft-olden-ippm-qoo.md

 {0p=500,99p=1000ms}

 Of course, it is possible to specify network requirements for Teams with multiple NRP/NRPoU, for different quality levels or one/two way video and so on.
 Then one can calculate the QoO at each level.
-….

 # Summarizing the framework
 Calculating QoO:
 Measure latency
 Build a distribution, sample it at [1p,50p,...99.9p] Map the distribution with one or more network requirements.
-E.g., A network requirement for a Video Conference If there is no overlay, the network requirement for the Video Conference is met and the likelihood of perfect application outcome is 100%.
-I.e., the QoO for Video Conferencing is 100
+E.g., A network requirement for a Video Conference If there is no overlap, the network requirement for the Video Conference is met and the likelihood of perfect application outcome is 100%.
+I.e., the QoO for Video Conferencing is 100.
-If there is an overlay.
+If there is an overlap.
 Use the probability formula to quantify the risk of non-ideal outcome.

 Describing Network Requirements:
 A minimum throughput